-This was the first iteration of the State Curriculum and was developed as a curricular framework for each separate content area (e.g., English/Language Arts, mathematics, science, social studies).
-When the Maryland Common Core State Curriculum is complete it will have two main components, the Curriculum Frameworks and the Online Curriculum Toolkit (also described above).
+This was the first iteration of the Maryland College and Career- Ready Standards and was developed as a curricular framework for each separate content area (e.g., English/Language Arts/Literacy, and mathematics,).
+When the Maryland College and Career-Ready Standards Curriculum Frameworks and curriculum resources are complete it will have two main components, the Curriculum Frameworks and the Online Curriculum Toolkit (also described above).